woman pointing to projection

 • I am a graduate student at UGA.
 Can I take courses to earn my Verification Statement?

 The following programs may also be combined with DPD coursework with your research advisor's approval.
+The options below are available only to existing graduate students in our department.

 • I completed my degree at a university outside of the United States.
 Can I earn my Verification Statement from UGA?